You need just 5 ingredients to make perfect luscious lemon bars. This lemon bar recipe is the perfect balance between sour and sweet.

 Did you know?
 The bottom crust of a lemon bar is a shortbread.
 Making shortbread is as easy as 1, 2, 3 since the basic recipe for shortbread is 1 part sugar, 2 parts butter, 3 parts flour.
 This recipe has a little extra flour to help support the weight of the lemon topping.

-What kind of lemons should I use to make lemon bars?
+What kind of lemons should I use to make Luscious Lemon Bars?
 Can I use Meyer lemons?
-Can I use juice from a bottle?

 You can use any variety of lemon to make lemon bars, including Meyer lemons.
 A Meyer lemon is a mix between lemons and mandarin oranges.
 They are sweeter and produce a more orange color of juice.